Burak Demirboğa

 Burak Demirboğa (born 7 June 1996) is a Turkish figure skater.
-He has won three senior international medals and is a six-time Turkish national champion (2018–23).
+He has won three senior international medals and is a seven-time Turkish national champion (2018–24).
 He competed in the final segment at two European Championships (2018, 2020).

 Personal life

 Demirboğa was born on 7 June 1996 in Kocaeli, Turkey.
 His older brother, Ali Demirboğa, has also competed in figure skating and contributes to his choreography.

 Career

 Early years and junior international career

 Demirboğa began learning to skate in 2002.
 His first junior international competition, the European Youth Olympic Festival, took place in February 2011 in Trabzon, Turkey.
 He debuted on the ISU Junior Grand Prix (JGP) series in September of the same year.

 2015–2016 and 2016–2017 seasons

 Demirboğa's senior international debut came in December 2015 at the Santa Claus Cup in Hungary.
 He took bronze at the Turkish Championships.
 In January 2016, he won his first senior international medal – bronze at Skate Helena.

 The following season, he became the Turkish national silver medalist.